 As IPVM puts it: “Bandwidth is like vehicle speed.
 It is a rate over time.”
 Therefore, bit rate impacts cloud CCTV bandwidth requirements.
 As mentioned previously, cloud CCTV can be optimized for real world networks.
 For instance, in our experience the majority of cameras in the field require a bit rate of only 400-600 kbps per camera.

 Change the resolution

 The greater the resolution, the harder it becomes to compress the video to a low bit rate, and so the greater the impact on the network.
-Therefore, if you’re looking to reduce the bandwidth requirements for cloud CCTV, you should lower the resolution.
-Videoloft lets you choose between two resolutions, which are both suitable for transmission across the Internet up to the cloud.
-We offer two recording modes: standard definition (SD – 360p) and high definition (HD – 1080p).
-If you select to send SD video to the cloud, Videoloft can also take a very high res still image for each motion event at the maximum resolution of the camera.
-For some sites, this’ll be preferable to sending HD video to the cloud, as the SD video shows you what happened, while the Max Res Still provides fantastic detail.
-If you’re recording higher than 1080p locally to an NVR, then you should always select Videoloft’s SD mode.
+Therefore, if you’re looking to reduce the bandwidth requirements for cloud CCTV, you can lower the resolution.
+Videoloft can also take a very high res still image for each motion event at the maximum resolution of the camera.
+For some sites, this’ll be preferable to sending high resolution video to the cloud, as the low resolution video shows you what happened, while the high resolution still provides fantastic detail.

 Test your upload speed

 Another perk of the Videoloft app is that you can use it to test the upload speed at customers’ site.
 In other words, whether the bandwidth can cope with the number of cameras you’re planning to install.
 To check the network upload speed, from the app’s main menu tap on ‘Tools’, then ‘Speed test’.
 This will automatically start the upload speed test and takes less than a minute.
 Once the test is complete, the app will advise you on the optimal as well as a maximum number of cameras.